Caltrain: Miscellaneous/Maintenance-of-Way

 Caltrain has several cars used for track maintenance, such as JPBX 505, a track geometry car.
 Some other rolling stock is infrequently used for special service, such as on the Holiday Train, an annual non-revenue train decorated with lights, carrying volunteer carolers, and making limited stops for toy donations.
+The annual event began in 2001.
+It is sponsored by the Silicon Valley Community Foundation.